 Service Quality Division Value-Added Services

-Annual Service Quality Conference
+Annual Service Quality Educational Events

 - Published quarterly, our newsletter provides a platform for debating service quality management methods and philosophies.
 We share our members’ stories and lessons learned, and provide information about events taking place in the service industries.